Galerie Perrotin

-Perrotin gallery is a contemporary art gallery founded by Emmanuel Perrotin in Paris in the 1990s.
+Galerie Perrotin is a contemporary art gallery founded by Emmanuel Perrotin in Paris in the 1990s.
 It has multiple locations worldwide, including galleries in Paris, Hong Kong, New York, Seoul, Tokyo, Shanghai, and Los Angeles.

 History

 Creation and expansion in Paris

 Emmanuel Perrotin founded Perrotin gallery in 1990.
 He initially rented an apartment on Rue de Turbigo and then on Rue de Beaubourg in Paris, which he converted into a gallery.
 The gallery was then based in various locations in Paris before moving to an 18th-century townhouse in the Marais district in 2005.

 In June 2020, the gallery opened a new 70 m^{2} space on Avenue Matignon in western Paris.

 The gallery participated in the FIAC (Foire Internationale d'Art Contemporain) in Paris until it closed in 2022.
 It also participates in Art Paris, Paris+ by Art Basel, and Asia Now.

 The Paris gallery welcomes up to 900 visitors daily for certain exhibitions.